 Assurance arrangements during 2018/19 conformed with the governance requirements of the CIPFA Statement on the Role of the Head of Internal Audit (2010).
-The Internal Audit Service is required to comply with the Public Sector Internal Audit Standards and to be reviewed externally against these standards every five years and internally annually.
-An external peer review in June 2017 confirmed that the service 'generally complies' with the Public Sector Internal Audit Standards and the 2018 internal assessment confirmed this assessment.
+The Internal Audit Service is required to comply with the Public Sector Internal Audit Standards and to be reviewed externally against these standards every five years and internally regularly.
+An external peer review in June 2017 confirmed that the service 'generally complies' with the Public Sector Internal Audit Standards and the 2018 internal Audit